Core Web Vitals: Why Hand-Written Code Scores 100 (and WordPress Rarely Beats 60)

 });

-Images not visible initially should be lazy‑loaded.
+Images that aren’t initially visible should load lazily.
 This saves bandwidth and speeds up LCP.

-- The block editor loads 500KB+ of JavaScript even if you’re just using a simple page.
-That’s half a megabyte of unused code.
+asyncordefer.
+Even “optimised” plugins add overhead. - The block editor loads 500KB+ of JavaScript even for a simple page — half a megabyte of unused code.

-- Caching plugins help, but they can’t remove the underlying bloat – they only cache the already‑bloated output.
+- Caching plugins help, but they can’t remove the underlying bloat — they just cache already-bloated output.

-- Third‑party themes bundle entire frameworks (Bootstrap, Tailwind) – 90% unused CSS that still blocks rendering.
+- Third-party themes ship whole frameworks (Bootstrap, Tailwind) — 90% unused CSS that still blocks rendering.

-Even if you temporarily get a 90 on Lighthouse, a plugin update or a new theme can tank it to 45 overnight.
-With custom PHP, your performance is deterministic – it doesn’t change unless you change it.
+Even if you temporarily score 90 on Lighthouse, one plugin update or new theme can sink it to 45 overnight.
+With custom PHP, your performance is deterministic — it doesn’t change unless you change it.

-A jewelry store had a WooCommerce site scoring 43 on Lighthouse (mobile).
-They had 12 active plugins, a bloated theme, and load times of 4.2s.
+A jewelry shop had a WooCommerce site scoring 43 on Lighthouse (mobile), with 12 active plugins, a bloated theme and 4.2s load times.
 After migrating to a custom PHP store with Stripe Checkout:

 - Lighthouse score: 43 → 98.